Talks Given:

 Abstract: The ‘Local Langlands Correspondence’ is characterized by the behaviour of certain invariants, namely, the ‘local L-functions’ and the ‘conductors of pairs’.
 Let F be a non-archimedean local field.
 In this talk, we present a systematic study of the ‘degree’ and ‘conductor’ of the L-functions for various functorial lifts associated to supercuspidal representations of the group GL(n,F).

 Abstract: ‘Local Langlands Correspondence’ relates the representation theory of Galois groups of local fields and the representation theory of general linear groups over local fields.
-In this talk, we give a brief description of the ’Local Langlands correspondence’ and some of the ’invariants’ associated to this correspondence.
+In this talk, we give a brief description of the ’Local Langlands correspondence’ and some of the ’invariants’ associated with this correspondence.

 Abstract: Artin representation is one of the central objects in the study of complex representations of the Galois group of local fields.
 The aim of this talk is to give an introduction of Artin representation of local Galois groups using the notion of Artin cnductor of Galois representations.